-Due to the current economic uncertainties, the LAP Board has agreed that it will not be recommending a dividend for the financial year ending 31 December 2022 (2021: £nil).
+Due to the current economic uncertainties, the LAP Board has agreed that it will not be recommending a dividend for the financial year ending 31 December 2023 (2022: £nil).

 Looking forwards to medium term trading, we intend to pursue our previously stated strategies.
-These include further reducing the Group's reliance on shopping centres although we feel that our value-orientated properties with low reliance on fashion retailers have inbuilt defensive qualities.
-We do not need to fire-sell assets therefore, but we are prepared to enter into negotiations with parties that have approached us to explore disposals or joint ventures to redevelop certain assets within our portfolio.
+These include investing in both our essential community retail properties which have inbuilt defensive qualities and industrial property where we have enjoyed success.

+We will recycle properties where we feel asset management opportunities are limited and are prepared to enter into negotiations with parties that have approached us to explore disposals or joint ventures to redevelop certain assets within our portfolio.
 A number of these negotiations are ongoing although we are not yet able to say if any will come to fruition.